ligato/docs/docs/plugins/vpp-plugins.md

 ## IPFIX Plugin

-The IPFIX plugin is used to manage [IPFIX][ipfix-rfc] configuration in VPP.
-It allows one to:
+The IPFIX plugin manages [IPFIX][ipfix-rfc] configuration in VPP.
+It lets you:

-- configure export of flowprobe information
+- Configure flowprobe data export.
+<br></br>
-- configure flowprobe parameters
+- Configure flowprobe parameters.
+<br></br>
-- enable/disable the flowprobe feature for a specific interface
+- Enable/disable the flowprobe feature for a specific interface.

 **References**